taabata/LCM_Inpaint_Outpaint_Comfy/README.md

 Note: Requires CPU inference (select CPU in LCMLoader Node). (facing error that i dont know how to fix when using GPU)

+Add '+' for more effect and '-' for less effect.
+Adding more '+' or '-' increases the effects.

 <img src='https://github.com/taabata/LCM_Inpaint-Outpaint_Comfy/blob/main/LCM/Screenshot%20from%202023-10-26%2020-18-11.png'>

 # FreeU